stenglein-lab/tick_surveillance/README.md

 You must specify two required inputs to the pipeline: the path to a metadata excel spreadsheet and the path to a directory containing input fastq.
 See [this section](#inputs) for more information on required inputs.

-You must specify a path to a metadata

 ### Running test datasets

 The pipeline includes a handful of small (<= 1000 read) datasets that are derived from real known positive (or known negative) datasets.
 These are included in the [test directory](./test/) of the repository.
 These datasets serve as positive and negative controls and allow you to test that the pipeline is working as expected.
 To use these test datasets, run with the test profile, for instance: